 - Based on research of current County outreach programs, it was observed that the County currently provides information on pet waste management through its website and that it includes some educational brochures.
 A corresponding effectiveness of 8 percent was used in the model to estimate the reduction in bacteria loads through pet waste education. - Street sweeping: The model estimates the load reductions in TSS, TN, and TP that would be achieved by street sweeping based on acreage of streets sweept and the type of street sweeping technique used.
 The pollutant load reductions are further adjusted by factoring in efficiency of the street sweeping program.
 According to the County, arterial, collector, and roads in business districts are swept four times a year.
 The County GIS data were used to input the acres of roads swept in each study watershed.
-A program efficiency of 75 percent was used in the model based on the assumption that operators are not effectively trained and that parking restrictions are in place during the street sweeping period. - Structural stormwater management (SWM) practices: Information on existing structural SWM practices was obtained from County stormwater management GIS data and the BMP database and input in the model.
+A program efficiency of 75 percent was used in the model based on the assumption that operators are not effectively trained and that parking restrictions are in place during the street sweeping period. - Structural stormwater management (SWM) practices: Information on existing structural SWM practices was obtained from the stormwater management GIS BMP database developed by the County as a part of 2014 NPDES MS4 Annual Report (Anne Arundel County, 2015) and input into the model.
 The County is in the process of compiling the drainage areas for all the BMPs, and as result, drainage areas and impervious areas associated for some of the BMPs were not populated.
-The pollutant removal efficiencies of the practices were modified in the model to match the bacteria removal efficiencies listed in the County's NPDES MS4 Annual Report (2012) (Anne Arundel County, 2013).
+The pollutant removal efficiencies of the practices were modified to match the bacteria BMP removal efficiencies compiled by the County and learned through various literature sources.
+All BMPs input into the model are inspected at least once every 3 years as required by the County's NPDES MS4 permit.
 The pollutant load reductions achieved by structural SWM practices were further adjusted based on the assumptions that 90 percent of annual rainfall is captured by the structures (0.9), the County has design criteria that will result in high pollutant removal efficiencies for practices (1.2), and that regular maintenance of the practices is enforced and conducted by the County (0.9).
 Table A-8 shows the bacteria pollutant removal efficiencies of BMPs input into the model.
 Most of the TMDLs in the study watersheds were developed in the early 2000s.
 Therefore, the baseline WTM included BMPs that were implemented only until the year 2000 to account for load reductions that would be achieved from BMPs at the time of TMDL development.